 It takes a holistic approach to rebuild overall well-being, functioning, and quality of life.
 By listening, supporting you in your concerns, and simplifying complex information you get from doctors, Cancer Harbors creates a restorative environment in your life, laying the groundwork for true recovery and healing.

-Instead of addressing everything with medication and rehabilitation in a clinical setting with reminders of treatment experiences, many people simply need help focusing on their own unique, individual needs, interests, and priorities, sorting out the confusion that can result from cancer or other chronic disease treatment.
+Instead of addressing everything in a clinical setting with reminders of treatment experiences, many people simply need help focusing on their own unique, individual needs, interests, and priorities, sorting out the confusion that can result from cancer or other chronic disease treatment.

 Taking action, whether in the form of exercise, mental activities, learning, being outdoors, or creating, is good for the body and the mind.
 Cancer Harbors is a skill-based service, giving you tools that help you feel better and ease back into life after cancer.

-Cancer Harbors helps members learn to manage their overall health with independence and confidence so they can have better results from their efforts to stay well.
+Cancer Harbors helps you learn to manage your overall health with independence and confidence so you can have better results from your efforts to stay well.

 Meet Cancer Harbors Founder and CEO